Rockies vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies are 1-1-0 against the spread over their past 10 games (two of those matchups had a spread listed by bookmakers).
+- The Rockies have come up short of covering the spread in the one of their past 10 games that had a set runline.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in eight, or 34.8%, of the 23 contests they have been chosen as underdogs in this season.
+- The Rockies have come away with nine wins in the 24 contests they have been listed as the underdogs in this season.

-- Colorado has entered 23 games this season as the underdog by +100 or more and is 8-15 in those contests.
+- Colorado has a record of 6-13, a 31.6% win rate, when it's set as an underdog of +120 or more by oddsmakers this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 50% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Rockies have a 45.5% chance of pulling out a win.

-- Colorado and its opponents have gone over the total this season in 13 of its 30 opportunities.
+- Games involving Colorado have gone over the total set by sportsbooks in 13 of 31 chances this season.

 - The Rockies are 2-1-0 against the spread in their three games that had a posted line this season.